 What is your principal fault?

 I have been known to be impatient.
-(I often see the glass as half empty rather than half full, though I don’t consider it a fault.
-Some sage said an optimist is someone who doesn’t have all the facts)
+I tend to see the proverbial glass as half empty, but I don’t see that as a fault.
+Some sage said an optimist is someone who doesn’t have all the facts.

 What is your greatest extravagance?